raveltan/hung-lang2/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/hung)

-A special programming language that is created to teach beginner with computer programming, in a way that is easy as python, retain c-like syntax as java but still is not very confusing too learn.
+A special programming language that is created to teach beginner with computer programming, in a way that is easy as python, retain C-like syntax as java but still is not very confusing too learn.

 # Features